bartala/PalliativEtiological/README.md

 - #### Why Not Use a Pre-Finetuned Model?
   - Using a single pre-finetuned model does not align with the 10CV methodology, as it would only reflect the model's performance on one specific training-validation split.
-  - To maintain the integrity of the comparative analysis between the GNN model and SciBERT, each model must undergo the same 10-fold cross-validation process.
+  - To maintain the integrity of the comparative analysis between the HeteroSciGraphNet Classifier and SciBERT, each model must undergo the same 10-fold cross-validation process.

 ## 📌 **Miscellaneous**
 For any inquiries about the code or the algorithm, please contact alon.bartal@biu.ac.il.